 And at three in the night the “photoshoot” got over.

 Distribution.
 Yes how did we do that?
 We didn’t have money to invest in a professional distributor.
 So guess what we did.

 We divided magazines amongst ourselves and went outside prime locations in NCR like Saket, Wave cinemas Noida, GK, etc and stood outside selling them hand to hand.
 That was something.
-We got screamed at sometimes mocked at.
-Then it was a weekend so the whole college was roaming there which made things more awkward.
+We got screamed at, sometimes mocked at.
+Then it was a weekend so the whole college was roaming around which made things more awkward.
 But we sold.
 We sold like we had no tomorrow.
 And surprisingly most people appreciated our work.
 Plenty took our contact details to provide personal feedback.